cap-security-cartel/report-generator/source/report.md

 ### Incorrect time scaling in interest calculation

-## Description The `accruedRestakerInterest()` function in the `ViewLogic` contract incorrectly scales the interest rate calculation by not accounting for the yearly to per-second rate conversion.
+**Description:** The `accruedRestakerInterest()` function in the `ViewLogic` contract incorrectly scales the interest rate calculation by not accounting for the yearly to per-second rate conversion.
 This results in significantly inflated interest accrual, potentially causing users to see incorrect balances and leading to system insolvency.

 The `accruedRestakerInterest()` function calculates the accrued interest by multiplying the debt balance by the rate and elapsed time: